waltherg/distributable_docker_sql_on_hadoop/README.md

-We will run Spark in cluster mode where a SparkContext object instantiated in the user application connects to a cluster manager which delegates sends the application code to one or multiple executors.
+We will run Spark in cluster mode where a SparkContext object instantiated in the user application connects to a cluster manager which sends the application code to one or multiple executors.
 As cluster manager we choose YARN over its possible alternatives since we already run it for other services of our system (alternatives are Spark's own cluster manager and Mesos).